Anomalies of Cosmic Anisotropy from Holographic Universality of Great-Circle Variance: Framework and Definitions

 Total variance is dominated by the smallest angular scale structure, so there is relatively little difference between holographic and standard pictures at high angular resolution.
 The clearest signature of a new symmetry in $\sigma^2_V$ is that the sky should have anomalously low $\sigma^2_V$ at low resolution, that is, including multipole moments of the spherical-harmonic decomposition of $\delta T$ only up to some small $\ell$ cutoff.
 Here, we study the great-circle variances from only the lowest multipole components, $\ell = 1, 2, 3$.

 On angular scales larger than a few degrees $\ell \lesssim 30$, the cosmological part of the anisotropy is dominated by the Sachs-Wolfe effect.
-Its structure approximates a direct map of the primordial scalar curvature $\Delta$ on the surface of last scattering, so it preserves the original pattern created by quantum inflation.
-We include higher resolution structure up to $\ell = 30$ when evaluating the effect of the $\ell = 1, 2, 3$ components on the overall correlation function.
+On the largest scales, the structure approximates a direct map of the primordial scalar curvature $\Delta$, so it approximately preserves the symmetries of the original pattern created by quantum inflation.
+Here, we include higher resolution structure up to $\ell = 30$ when evaluating the effect of the $\ell = 1, 2, 3$ components on the overall correlation function.